supervisely-ecosystem/dev-smart-tool-batched/README.md

 # Overview

-Application allows to annotate objects with Smart Tool using batch way.
+Application allows you to label objects with **Smart Tool using batch way**.

 Application key points:
 - Multiclass annotation